 Using games to teach kids

-Playing is the natural way children learn.
+Think about it: playing is the natural way children learn.
 We use song and dance to teach the alphabet, and fun noises to teach kids that the cow says “moo”.

 Then, somewhere along the way, education becomes lecturing.
 You’re talked at for eight hours a day, five days a week, then expected to regurgitate the information on a page.

-But I digress.
-We’re not here to talk about faults in the educational system, but about gaming’s role in education.
+Can you imagine the effect that must have on a person?
+We’re not here to talk about faults in the educational system but about gaming in education.

-In a nutshell, Jane created games to prove they work to foster collaboration and build real-world skills.
+In a nutshell, Jane has created games specifically to prove they work to foster collaboration and build real-world skills.
 She believes that video games can help us solve global problems like hunger, poverty, climate change, conflict, and obesity.